nus-cs2103-AY2223S2/ip/docs/README.md

 5. Type the command in the input box and press `Send` to execute it.
 Some example commands you can try:
 - `list`: List all tasks.
 - `todo grcoeries`: Adds a todo task with `groceries` as its description to the task list.
-- `mark 1`: Marks the 1st contact as done.
+- `mark 1`: Marks the 1st task as done.
-- `delete 1`: Deletes the 1st contact as done.
+- `delete 1`: Deletes the 1st task.
 - `bye`: Exits the app.
 6. Refer to the [Features](##features) below for details of each command.
 <br />